 Heroic fantasy adventures and these mixed with futuristic elements are an important part of Warhammer.
 In this way, scenarios with elaborate stories that give meaning to each character of the miniatures are offered.
-This is why Warhammer 40000 has been such a success, exposing a kind of apocalyptic chaos, but at the same time, maintaining classic elements.
+This is why history of Warhammer 40k has been such a success, exposing a kind of apocalyptic chaos, but at the same time, maintaining classic elements.

 The richness of real elements that the game offers also makes it very special and entertaining.
 Many regions have been inspired by real countries such as the Estalia region, which was inspired by the Spanish territory merged with Italy.